The Princess and the Pea (2001 film)

-The Princess and the Pea is an IMAX film adaptation of the popular 1835 fairy tale "The Princess and the Pea" by Hans Christian Andersen written and directed by Curtis Linton, produced by Linton Films.
-Released May 19, 2001, the film lasted only 6 minutes.
+The Princess and the Pea is a short IMAX film adaptation of the fairy tale "The Princess and the Pea" by Hans Christian Andersen.
+Written and directed by Curtis Linton, the film was set in the Old West and was shot on location in Goblin Valley State Park, Utah, and Yucaipa, California.
+It was released on May 19, 2001 by Linton Films and was six minutes long.

 The film was nominated twice for Motion Picture Sound Editors USA Golden Reel Award, in 2002 and 2003, for Best Sound Editing.

 Among the cast members: Bruce Bohne (Papa Joe), Rusty Schwimmer (Mama Pat), Kirsten Moore (Princess Vee) and Hamilton von Watts (Billy Boy).